ponyyuhan/Kubernetes_deployment_study/README.md

   Master 1.22.5-tke.6
   Node 1.22.5-tke.6

-This test app has been created an image using docker: https://hub.docker.com/repository/docker/yuhanpony/node-web-app
+This test app has been created an image using docker(Using Node.js to develop): https://hub.docker.com/repository/docker/yuhanpony/node-web-app